dotnet/runtime/src/clr/README.md

 to the (private) implementation in System.Private.CoreLib.dll defined here.
 For example the *System.Runtime* package defined in CoreFX declares the PUBLIC name for types like System.Object and System.String.
 Thus from an applications point of view these types live in System.Runtime.dll.
-However System.Runtime.dll (defined in the CoreFX repo) forwards references ultimately to System.Private.CoreLib.dll which is defined here.
+However, System.Runtime.dll (defined in the CoreFX repo) forwards references ultimately to System.Private.CoreLib.dll which is defined here.

-Thus in order to run an application, you need BOTH the Microsoft.NETCore.Runtime.CoreCLR Nuget package (defined in this repository) as well as  packages for whatever you actually references that were defined in the CoreFX repository (which at a minimum includes the System.Runtime package).
+Thus in order to run an application, you need BOTH the Microsoft.NETCore.Runtime.CoreCLR Nuget package (defined in this repository) as well as  packages for whatever you actually reference that were defined in the CoreFX repository (which at a minimum includes the System.Runtime package).
 You also need some sort of 'host' executable that loads the CoreCLR package as well as the CoreFX packages and starts your code (typically you use dotnet.exe for this).

 These extra pieces are not defined here, however you don't need to build them in order to use the CoreCLR Nuget package you create here.
-There are already versions of the CoreFX packages published on https://www.nuget.org/ so you  can just have your test application's project.json specify the CoreCLR you built it will naturally pull anything else it needs from the official location https://www.nuget.org/ to make a complete application.
+There are already versions of the CoreFX packages published on https://www.nuget.org/ so you can have your test application's project.json specify the CoreCLR you built and it will naturally pull anything else it needs from the official location https://www.nuget.org/ to make a complete application.
 More on this in the [Using Your Build](Documentation/workflow/UsingYourBuild.md) page.

 --------------------------